Lubrication and Tribology

 Tribology is the science of moving surfaces interacting with each other, this includes the design and specification of bearings, study of friction, wear, and lubrication.

-UPTIME Consultant has a holistic approach to maintenance and reliability, we consider not only how to lubricate an asset, but think about the bearing specification, lubrication standard, training, how components fail in service, total lifespan, detecting potential failure with predictive tools, all these fit together in our holistic strategy.
+UPTIME Consultant Ltd has a holistic approach to Maintenance and Reliability, we consider not only how to lubricate an asset, but think about the bearing specification, the lubrication standard, training, how components fail in service, total lifespan, how to detect potential failures with 'predictive' tools, all these aspects fit together in our holistic strategy.

-We have experience of formulating Lubrication Strategies linked with Predictive Technologies to manage lubrication by condition, removing wasteful time based tasks and reducing the reliance on planned maintenance activities.
+We have experience of formulating Lubrication Strategies linked with Predictive Technologies to manage lubrication On Condition whilst removing wasteful time based tasks and reducing the reliance on planned maintenance activities.

-We help with specifications of grease, oil or bearing type to drive efficiency savings as well as increasing uptime availability.
+We can help with specifications of greases, lubricating oils or bearing type to drive efficiency savings as well as increasing your uptime and availability.

-I have trained with Rocol and Interflon as a Lubrication Trainer for Maintainers and Operators.
+I have previously trained with Rocol and Interflon as a Lubrication Trainer for Maintainers and Operators.

 More information about how to form a Lubrication Strategy is available in the UPTIME Consultant articles shared below.